SUBCHAPTER 4.2 - DEALER RELATIONS

 If the dealer objects to your proposed sampling technique, attempt to reach a reasonable compromise on a method that will provide a satisfactory, though perhaps not ideal, sample.
-Assure the dealer you will make every effort to restore the lot to its original state, you are prepared to purchase a whole unit to avoid leaving broken cases, and we will reimburse him/her for additional labor costs incurred as a result of sampling.
+Assure the dealer that you will make every effort to restore the lot to its original state, that you are prepared to purchase a whole unit to avoid leaving broken cases, and that the Agency will reimburse him/her for additional labor costs incurred as a result of sampling.
 See IOM 4.2.8.
 If a reasonable compromise cannot be reached, proceed as a refusal to permit sampling.

-A challenge of FDA authority to collect samples may be raised by a dealer who, for varied reasons, both personal and professional opposes the activities of the agency, or of governmental units in general.
+Challenges to FDA authority while collecting samples may be encountered by a dealer who, for various reasons including, personal and professional, opposes the activities of the Agency, or of governmental units in general.

 Each time you issue an FDA 482, Notice of Inspection, and subsequently collect a sample, issue the appropriate sample receipt (FDA 472 - Carriers Receipt for Samples or FDA 484 -Receipt for Samples).

-See IOM 4.2.2.
-An FDA 482 must be issued in all sample refusal situations to invoke the applicable provisions of the FD&C Act.
-The copy of the FDA 482 is to accompany the EIR; a memorandum outlining the facts of the refusal if no EIR is prepared.
+See IOM 4.2.3.
+If a FDA 482 has been issued prior to a sample refusal situation, the copy of the FDA 482 is to accompany the EIR or a memorandum outlining the facts of the refusal if no EIR is prepared.

 Caution: See IOM 4.3.4 for conditions, which must be met before collecting in-transit samples from common carriers.

-When collecting samples from in-transit lots in possession of a commercial carrier, and the only regulatory sanctions possible are against the product itself or parties other than the carrier (e.g., manufacturer, shipper, etc.), furnish the carrier or his agent an FDA 482 modified to read "Notice of Inspection to Collect Samples Only...".
-See exhibit 5-4.
+When collecting samples from in-transit lots in possession of a commercial carrier, issue the carrier or his agent an FDA 482.
 Attach a copy to the printed copy of the FACTS Collection Record.
-See IOM 22.214.171.124.
+See IOM 18.104.22.168.